radiumce/microsandbox/README.md

 Let your AI agents build real apps with professional dev tools.
 When users ask their AI to create a web app, fix a bug, or build a prototype, it can handle everything from Git operations to dependency management to testing in a protected environment.

-Your AI can create complete development environments in milliseconds and run programs with full system access.
+Your AI can create comprehensive development environments in milliseconds and run programs with full system access.
 The fast startup means developers get instant feedback and can iterate quickly.
 This makes it perfect for AI pair programming, coding education platforms, and automated code generation where quick results matter.

 <!-- TODO: <div align="center"><a href="https://microsandbox.dev/docs/examples/coding">✨ See coding examples ✨</a></div> -->